Book your Vegan Nutritionist-Dietitian appointment

 - Avoid any nutrient deficiencies (Vitamin B12, Vitamin D, iron, zinc, calcium, iodine, omega-3 fatty acids (DHA / EPA) - Nutrient deficiencies are one of the primary risks of a vegan or vegetarian diet.
 For instance, studies published in major peer-reviewed journals indicate that vegans in particular often suffer from lower bone density.
 This may increase their risk of developing osteoporosis, or suffering debilitating bone fractures later in life.
 Our vegetarian nutritionists can help you avoid such problem.

-- Create tasty and easy recipes, find great vegan protein substitution ideas - One of the main reasons many ultimately turn away from plant-based diets is that they do not find them satisfying from a taste perspective.
+- Create tasty and easy recipes - One of the main reasons many ultimately turn away from plant-based diets is that they do not find them satisfying from a taste perspective.
 Vegan and vegetarian recipes also sometimes seem labour intensive, especially if you're just starting out.
 Our vegan nutritionists can help you discover a multitude of tasty, easy-to-make recipes that will delight your taste buds.

 - Find great vegan protein substitution ideas - When you give up, or drastically curtail your consumption of, meat you are also drastically curtailing your protein consumption.
 The body cannot thrive without adequate protein and so reliable alternative sources must be found.
 Our vegetarian nutritionists can provide a boatload of viable protein substitutes.